 The Charter’s enactment 35 years ago also meant a transfer of authority of Canada’s highest law from Great Britain to Canada.
 This transfer was the subject of intense debate.
 Some provinces were concerned that the federal government was acting unilaterally.
 Ultimately, the agreement was concluded without Quebec’s participation.
 Subsequent efforts to secure the support of all provinces, through the Meech Lake Accord and the Charlottetown Accord, also failed.

-Learn more about the Canadian Charter of Rights and Freedoms - will open in a new tab in the Museum’s Protecting Rights in Canada gallery on Level 3.
+Learn more about the Canadian Charter of Rights and Freedoms in the Museum’s Protecting Rights in Canada gallery on Level 3.